0 of 24 questions completed

 Recent British actors to have won Oscars include Colin Firth, Sir Antony Hopkins, Dame Judi Dench, Kate Winslet and Tilda Swinton.

-The Great Western Railway, which was the first major railway built in Britain.
+The Great Western Railway was the first major railway built in Britain.

 In 1485, Henry Tudor, the leader of the House of Lancaster, became King Henry VII after defeating King Richard III of the House of York at the Battle of Bosworth Field.